0xPolygonID/tutorial-examples/login-with-privado/README.md

 # Privado Login Service

-A Node.js backend service implementing secure authentication using Privado ID wallet.
+A Node.js backend service implementing secure authentication using Privado's decentralized identity protocol.

 ## Overview

 This service provides a complete authentication flow leveraging Privado's zero-knowledge proof system.
-Users authenticate by clicking a button that opens their Privado ID wallet, offering a privacy-preserving alternative to traditional authentication.
+Users authenticate by clicking a universal link that opens the Privado ID wallet, offering a privacy-preserving alternative to traditional credential-based authentication.

+## Directories

+- `keys/`: Verification keys used by the verifier to validate Privado authentication responses.
+Required at runtime; update only when changing circuits.
+- `static/`: Frontend assets for the demo login UI (HTML, CSS, JS).
+Served by Express via `app.use(express.static('./static'))` in `index.js`.

 ### API Endpoints

-- `GET /api/sign-in` - Initiates authentication flow and returns QR code data
+- `GET /api/sign-in` – Initiates the authentication flow and returns an authorization request payload to embed in the universal link
-- `POST /api/callback` - Handles wallet authentication responses and verifies proofs
+- `POST /api/callback` – Receives the wallet response and verifies it using the bundled verification keys
-- `GET /api/auth-status` - Polls authentication status and returns verified user identity
+- `GET /api/auth-status` – Polls authentication status and returns verified user identity metadata

 ## Quick Start